dankito/DeepThought_v0.1/README.md

 To start the Desktop Application go to DeepThoughtJavaFx -> src -> main -> java -> net -> deepthought , right click on 'DeepThoughtFx' and choose Debug or Run

+For running the Java Desktop Application you at least need Java 8_u40